 Contact

-Backflow Authority serves as a national reference directory for the backflow prevention service sector, connecting service seekers with licensed testers, certified installers, and qualified inspection professionals across the United States.
-This page describes how to reach the directory's administrative office, what information to include in a message, and which categories of inquiry fall within the scope of this resource.
-Listing submissions, data corrections, and regulatory questions related to the Backflow Listings database are the primary subjects handled through this contact channel.
+Backflow Authority serves as a national reference provider network for the backflow prevention service sector, connecting service seekers with licensed testers, certified installers, and qualified inspection professionals across the United States.
+This page describes how to reach the provider network's administrative office, what information to include in a message, and which categories of inquiry fall within the scope of this resource.
+Provider submissions, data corrections, and regulatory questions related to the Backflow Providers database are the primary subjects handled through this contact channel.

 Additional contact options

-For context on how this directory is structured and what populations it serves, the Backflow Directory Purpose and Scope page describes the organizational logic behind the listings database, including classification boundaries between residential, commercial, and industrial backflow service providers.
+For context on how this provider network is structured and what populations it serves, the page describes the organizational logic behind the providers database, including classification boundaries between residential, commercial, and industrial backflow service providers.

 Inquiry categories handled through this office fall into four distinct types:

-1. Listing submissions — requests from licensed backflow prevention professionals or companies to be included in the directory database
+1. Provider submissions — requests from licensed backflow prevention professionals or companies to be included in the network database

-2. Data correction requests — notifications of inaccurate, outdated, or duplicate listing records
+2. Data correction requests — notifications of inaccurate, outdated, or duplicate provider records

 3. Regulatory reference questions — general questions about which state agencies, codes, or standards govern backflow prevention in a specific jurisdiction

-4. Media and research inquiries — requests from journalists, researchers, or institutional partners regarding the directory's scope, methodology, or coverage geography
+4. Media and research inquiries — requests from journalists, researchers, or institutional partners regarding the provider network's scope, methodology, or coverage geography

 Inquiries that combine multiple categories should be submitted as separate messages to allow accurate routing and response.